 There are millions of motorists on the road each day in the U.S. Since traveling by vehicle is the number one form of transportation throughout the United States, hundreds of accidents occur throughout the country each year.
 Many of these accidents are the result of cell phone use while driving, fatigue, and other forms of distracted driving.
 However, a large number of other accidents occur as a result of aggressive driving.
-If you or your loved one has been involved in an accident or incident which resulted in physical injury or other damages, contact Colombo Law today for a no-risk initial consultation.
+If you or your loved one has been involved in a car accident which resulted in physical injury or other damages, contact Colombo Law today for a no-risk initial consultation.

 Common Aggressive Driving Habits